Nike-Inc/Elevate/README.md

 Some other things worth noting in this example:

 1. The `Decodable` protocol conformance was implemented as an extension on the struct.
 This allows the struct to keep its automatic memberwise initializer.
 2. Standard primitive types are supported as well as `URL`, `Array`, and `Dictionary` types.
 See `ParserPropertyProtocol` definition for the full list.
 3. Elevate facilitates passing a parsed property into a `Decoder` for further manipulation.
 See the `birthDate` property in the example above.
 The `DateDecoder` is a standard `Decoder` provided by Elevate to make date parsing hassle free.
 4. A `Decoder` or `Decodable` type can be provided to a property of type `.Array` to parse each item in the array to that type.
 This also works with the `.Dictionary` type to parse a nested JSON object.
-5. The parser guarantees that properties will be of the specified type, so it is safe to use the custom operators to automatically extract the `Any` value from the `entity` dictionary and cast it to the return type.
+5. The parser guarantees that properties will be of the specified type.
+Therefore, it is safe to use the custom operators to automatically extract the `Any` value from the `entity` dictionary and cast it to the return type.

 ### Property Extraction Operators

 Elevate contains four property extraction operators to make it easy to extract values out of the `entity` dictionary and cast the `Any` value to the appropriate type.

 * `<-!` - Extracts the value from the `entity` dictionary for the specified key.
 This operator should only be used on non-optional properties.
 * `<-?` - Extracts the optional value from the `entity` dictionary for the specified key.
 This operator should only be used on optional properties.
 * `<--!` - Extracts the array from the `entity` dictionary for the specified key as the specified array type.
 This operator should only be used on non-optional array properties.
 * `<--?` - Extracts the array from the `entity` dictionary for the specified key as the specified optional array type.

 ### Creating Encodables

 Extending a model object to conform to the `Encodable` protocol is less involved than making it `Decodable`.
 Since your object is already strongly typed, it only needs to be converted into a JSON friendly `Any` object.
 Building on the previous `Person` type, let's make it conform to the `Encodable` protocol.

 ```swift
 extension Person: Elevate.Encodable {